DevLinx76/puppy-bowl-react/README.md

 ## Deployment

 This application is deployed on Netlify.
 Ensure you follow the correct build process with `npm run build` before deploying.
 For detailed deployment instructions, refer to the [DEPLOYMENT GUIDE](<deployment-guide-link>).

+## Built With

+- [React](https://reactjs.org/) - The web framework used.
+- [Vite](https://vitejs.dev/) - Employed as the build tool for enhanced development experience.
+- [React Router](https://reactrouter.com/) - Used for routing within the application.
+- [Tailwind CSS](https://tailwindcss.com/) - Utilized for styling the application.

 ## Contributing